turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 Note how the position of the last element is always one less than the number of elements.

-If you asked the array for the element in position two you'd get back `"Dinner"`.
+If you asked the array for the element in position two, you'd get back `"Dinner"`.
 Ask for the last element and you'd get back `"Dessert"`.

 ### Arrays in Code